Destinations · The Salon

 There are two Mykonoses, and it helps to know which one you’re choosing.

-Summer Mykonos (June through August) is dense, joyful, and loud.
+Summer Mykonos (June–August) is dense, joyful, and loud.
 The island is full.
 The bars are packed.
 Super Paradise beach is a festival.
 Pride energy runs through the streets.
-The season is short and intentional — people come because it's the moment.
+The season is short and intentional — people come because it’s the moment.
 If you want to be in the scene, to be visible, to feel the collective queer celebration, summer Mykonos is that.

-Shoulder-Season Mykonos (May, September through October) is elegance instead of energy.
+Shoulder-Season Mykonos (May, September–October) is elegance instead of energy.
 The island is quieter.
 The light is better.
 The restaurants still operate but feel like your secret.
 The beaches are calm.
 If you want the visual beauty of Mykonos without the intensity, shoulder season is the move.

 These are two different trips.
 They require different pacing, different accommodation choices, and different expectations.
 Most couples go shoulder season.
 Most friend groups go summer.
-Choose based on what you actually want.
+But not always — choose based on what you actually want.

 Where We’d Anchor

 Belvedere Mykonos overlooks the Old Town and harbor but sits just far enough from the chaos to be peaceful.
-White cube architecture, pool with views, rooftop restaurant overlooking the water, and a path that drops you straight into the heart of the Old Town's labyrinth — which, for a Dandy, is the better destination anyway.
+White cube architecture, pool with views, rooftop restaurant overlooking the water, direct access to a quiet path down to the beach.
+The hotel itself moves at a tranquil pace despite being adjacent to the town.
 For summer, Belvedere keeps you connected to the scene without drowning in it.
-For shoulder season, it's genuinely quiet.
+For shoulder season, it’s genuinely quiet.

 Cavo Tagoo (Tagoo village, walking distance from Old Town but elevated and separate) is carved into a clifftop with an infinity pool overlooking the Aegean.
-White architecture, cave-like suites, visually one of the most stunning properties in the Cyclades.
+White and blue architecture.
+Carved-stone suites.
+Visually one of the most stunning properties in the Cyclades.
 Better for couples than large groups.
 The position gives you distance from the noise while keeping the Old Town accessible.

 The Beaches